-The fair value of warrants issued pursuant to the June 2015 private placement financing has been estimated at the issue date using the residual method of valuation.
-Given the market price of the Company's common shares on the date of closing of the private placement was in excess of the \$0.20 unit price, the residual value assigned to the warrants is \$nil.
+The fair values of warrants issued pursuant to the June 2015 and December 2015 private placement financings have been estimated at the issue date using the residual method of valuation.
+Given the market price of the Company's common shares on the date of closing of the private placements was in excess of the unit offering price, the residual value assigned to the warrants is \$nil.

 The fair value of finder's warrants recognized has been estimated at the grant date using the Black-Scholes option pricing model.
-The weighted average assumptions used in the pricing model for warrants issued for the interim periods ended September 30, 2015 and September 30, 2014 are as follows:
+The weighted average assumptions used in the pricing model for warrants issued for the interim periods ended December 31, 2015 and December 31, 2014 are as follows: